-Edgar also spelt as Eadgar, was the 2nd son of Edmund I and his wife Ethelfleda.
+Edgar also spelt as Eadgar and known as Edgar the Peaceful, was the 2nd son of Edmund I and his wife Ethelfleda.
 His elder brother was Edwy/Eadwig from whom he would seize both Northumbria and Mercia in 957.
 His reign was largely peaceful and subsequently successful .
-Eadgar represented Anglo-Saxon Kingship at it’s noblest heights with emphasis on the King’s direct responsibility and accountability to god for the performance of his duties.
+Eadgar represented Anglo-Saxon Kingship at it’s noblest heights with emphasis on the King’s direct responsibility and accountability to God for the performance of his duties.
 This is concept of the anointed King.

 - 959 became King of the English

 - Further developed and supported the Law Codes

 - 975 at Chester the British Kings rowed him on the River Dee demonstrating their subjugation.

 - 975 Edgar dies that year at Winchester but was buried in Glastonbury Abbey.